handbook is a brief and concise introduction to linked open data.

 linked data is to mess around with some!

-involves things like semantic reasoning over datasets.
-An example
+which involves things like semantic reasoning over datasets.
+An

-of semantic reasoning would be something like "Danny Millum is the
+example of semantic reasoning would be something like "Danny

-son of Trevor Millum and Valerie Fox is the sister of Trevor
+Millum is the son of Trevor Millum and Valerie Fox is the sister

-Millum".
-A semantic reasoner should then be able to deduce a new
+of Trevor Millum".
+A semantic reasoner should then be able to

 We hope you enjoy the handbook.